saschaludwig/OnAirScreen/README.md

  * Command-line option to override log level (--loglevel)
  * Tooltips for all settings widgets
  * Preset/Profile management for saving and loading configurations
+ * Unified error handling system with custom exceptions for better error tracking and debugging
  * Weather Widget
  * static or blinking colon in digital clock mode
  * OnAir Timer, Stopwatch, Countdown and more